 But here we have, as I outlined, a serious life or death crisis at our border.

-And I gave you the statistics a moment ago, and you still have members of the media saying, ah, it's not really a crisis.
+And you still have members of the media saying, well, it's not really a crisis.

-I want to play this cut here of commentary of individuals saying this is not a crisis, and other individuals explaining how they're wrong.
+I want to play this cut here of commentary of individuals saying this is not a crisis and other individuals explaining how they're wrong.

 This is Cut 18.